mhartington/mhartington.github.io/content/post/modern-frontends-live/index.md

 - Promising new speakers travel budget, but pulling that back while at the event
 - Intimidating community members who spoke out about the event
-- Contacting people's CEOs to get them to speaking negatively
+- Contacting people's CEOs for speaking negatively about the event
 - Poorly planned/executed conference which borderlines scamming people

 I hope that all this outcry from the community will sway the organizer to **not** put on another event, but given how Modern Frontends was put on to fund a different event, it's unlikely.
 Avoid these events.
 Avoid any future attempts to run things like RXJS Live, Webassembly Live and Modern Frontends Live.